-In light of the Dickens memorial being unveiled in Portsmouth last week, it’s interesting to see what so many of the nation’s ‘greats’ have left behind.
-Dickens stipulated that his legacy would be his books: yet last week a memorial was unveiled to celebrate his 202nd birthday.
+Celebrated author Charles Dickens stipulated that his legacy would be his books: yet a memorial was unveiled in Portsmouth in 2014 to celebrate his 202nd birthday.

 He stated in his will that ‘I conjure to my friends on no account to make me the subject of any monument, memorial or testimonial whatsoever’.
 This has been interpreted in many different forms, from his own descendants claiming that he’d probably have been rather pleased with the statue to Dickens enthusiasts vehemently stating that no memorials should have been erected, in accordance to his wishes.